felixroden/ntfy-sender/README.md

 NTFY Sender is a simple Android application designed to communicate with your NTFY server.
 This utility app allows you to easily send messages to your NTFY server directly from your Android device.

 ## Purpose
 The primary goal of this project is to help me become familiar with Android Studio, Java, and Android development.
-By creating this app, I aim to gain hands-on experience with Android app development and learn more about building and configuring applications for mobile devices.

 ## Features